Ptujec/ptujec.github.io/_pages/about.md

 I try to have a positive impact in my local community with [Društvo Steza](http://drustvosteza.si).

 I enjoy sharing.
-That’s why I set up this site.
+That’s why I set up "P-Toolbox".

-There are some options to get in touch at the bottom of this page.
+There are some options to get in touch on this page.